Niranjankk346/aqua-sense/README.md

 # aqua-sense

+#overview
+- To detect water levels using sensor and aurdino.

+#features
-A circuit to detect water levels using aurdino uno
+- detect the water levels and indicate using LED.
+- Green = high
+- Blue = medium
+- Red = low

+# Components used
+- aurdino
+- 3xLED
+- 220 ohm resistor
+- HC-SR04